vancleve/BIO770-DWVR/README.md

 Course format
 =============

 Each week will consist of a short introduction and interactive demonstration of the concepts and tools for that week followed a short lab where students apply the concepts and tools.
-There will be preliminary readings (see "Topic schedule" below) for many weeks so that we make the most of time in class.
+There may be preliminary readings to do before class for some weeks (see "Topic schedule" below); please make sure to do those so that we make the most of time in class.

 Assessment
 ==========